EN (English)

-A published article is referred to as the version of record.
-This is intended as the final version of the article after peer review and is meant as a permanent entry in the scholarly record.
-Formally speaking, the version of record includes the article itself, the abstract, any references, all images and tables and supplementary materials, if any.
+The published version of an article is referred to as the version of record.
+This is intended as the final version of the article after peer review, copyediting, typesetting and proofreading, and is meant as a permanent entry in the scholarly record.
+Formally speaking, the version of record includes the article itself, the abstract, any references, all images and tables, plus supplementary materials, if any.
 The key expectation is that the version of record remains unchanged in time, as this is what other researchers may cite or build upon.
 There are, however, some cases where it may be appropriate to issue a correction, an expression of concern, a retraction or, more rarely, a removal.
-The way a journal manages these occurrences must be clearly and transparently described.

 Corrections

-A correction is issued when errors or omissions affect how the article is interpreted, but the integrity of the findings remains unaltered.
+A correction is typically issued when errors or omissions affect how the article is interpreted, but the integrity of the findings remains unaltered.
+It can also apply when errors or omissions affect only part of the findings.
 Examples where this is appropriate may include missing information (e.g. on funding or competing interests) or mislabelling of figures, tables or other forms of data.

 Expressions of concerns

-An expression of concern is considered when major doubts about an article have emerged, for example in terms of research or publication misconduct.
-It serves as a warning to readers that the findings reported in the article may not be reliable and that care should be taken in reusing or building on them.
+An expression of concern is considered when significant doubts about an article have emerged, for example, in terms of research or publication misconduct.
+It serves as a warning to readers that the article’s findings may not be reliable and that care should be taken when reusing or building on them.

 Retractions

-Retractions are issued when major errors in any part of the article make the discussion or conclusions unreliable, or where severe cases of misconduct have taken place.
-Examples of misconduct that can easily lead to retractions include plagiarism, ghost authorship, fraudulent authorship or manipulation of the peer review process.
+Retractions are typically issued when major errors in any part of the article make the discussion or conclusions unreliable, or when severe cases of misconduct have taken place.
+Examples of misconduct that can easily lead to retractions include fabrication, falsification, plagiarism, or manipulation of the peer review process.
+Articles that have been published in more than one journal should be retracted from all but the first venue of publication.

-Importantly, retractions may arise from honest errors, too, for example issues with analysis or measurement errors that have led to incorrect results.
-It should be noted that retractions are not appropriate if a correction is sufficient to address the issues under consideration.
+Importantly, retractions may arise from honest errors, too, for example, issues with analysis or measurement errors that have led to incorrect results.
+It should be noted that retractions are not appropriate if a correction is sufficient to address the issues under consideration or if there is not enough evidence to support claims of misconduct or errors.
+Authorship disputes should not lead to retractions either.

 Removals